tensorflow/decision-forests/documentation/migration.md

 **Rationale:** TF-DF shuffles access to the data internally after reading the full dataset into memory.
 TF-DF algorithms are deterministic (if the user does not change the random seed).
-Enabling shuffling will only make the algorithm non deterministic.
+Enabling shuffling will only make the algorithm non-deterministic.
 Shuffling does make sense if the input dataset is ordered and the input_fn is only going to read a sample of it (the sample should be random).
 However, this will make the training procedure non-deterministic.